DIY Pet Gate for Cats: 15-Minute No-Tool Solution

 • Mesh Netting or Fabric: Choose pet-safe, durable mesh or heavy fabric like canvas.

-• Zip Ties or Velcro: Zip ties for security; velcro for easy removal.
+• Zip Ties or Velcro: Zip ties for security; Velcro for easy removal.

 • Adhesive Wall Pads (Optional): Prevent slips and protect paint.